NYU-CSO/recitation/r2/README.md

 and run it (`./a.out`).
 Does Lenny's program print out the correct value?

 Please debug Lenny's program.
-Unlike solving a math problem, we don't debug by just staring at the program, however tempting that might be.
-We add printf's and run the program in gdb to validate what we think the program is doing and should be doing.
+Unlike solving a math problem, we don't debug by just staring at the program for extended periods of time, however tempting that might be.
+This is because we usually make errors by having a wrong understanding/assumption on how something works, thus, staring at the code while still holding that wrong assumption won't move us any further towards sniffing out the bugs.
+We must do something to validate our assumption/understanding.
+And this is why debugging is usually done by adding lots of printf's and/or run the program in gdb to confirm what we think the program is doing and should be doing.
+In the process, we will discover something unexpected (i.e. do i smell a bug?).

 Below are some suggested steps (using printf or gdb to answer the question, and not just your brain):
-* What is the array element i before and after the invocation of function EndianFlip?
+* Find out what the array element i before and after the invocation of function EndianFlip?
-* What is the content of the array p?
+* Find out the content of the array p?
-* What is the content of the tmp array before and after the loop in EndianFlip?
+* Find out the content of the tmp array before and after the loop in EndianFlip?

 ```c
 void